-

 Edmond de Rothschild Foundation, Tel Aviv (2022)

-We experience time in different rhythms – for each of us, time moves differently, especially in moments of transition between spaces.
+We experience time in different rhythms, especially in moments of transition.
 It’s as if these differences create a new dimension, where movement across the axis of time is possible and the transformation of thought and imagination is visible, affecting even what seems to be constant and universal.
-Time Space borrows from and interacts with spacetime in the world of physics, where time and space meet, where the boundaries delineating them become fluid and the set of acceptable possibilities expands.
-The age of the coronavirus is an example of a large-scale experiment in that dimension, enabling time loops and new perspectives on being and consciousness, which emerge from expanding and reducing space.

 Yakira Ament, Yuval Naor, Hanan Offner, Niv Fridman, Noa Simhayof Shahaf, Danielle Liberman, Ephraim Wasse, Lobna Awidat, Itay Matan, Neta Moses, Lee Shalev, Alina Yakirevitch